Peter W. Heller: Professional career

 1993 the executive committee of ICLEI – Local Governments for Sustainability elected him as chairman (until 1997).
 ICLEI is a major global network and agency of local governments committed to environmental protection and local sustainability.

-1997 Heller founded the investment company forseo GmbH which holds equity stakes in companies of the solar PV, windpower, and energy efficiency industry.
-He serves as chairman of the supervisory board of Streb AG (since 2012) and is a member of the board of Fahrenheit GmbH (since 2018).
-He co-founded solar PV and windpower development companies in Chile, Brazil and France, and provided seed capital for technology developers in the US and Germany.
+1997 Heller founded the investment company forseo GmbH which holds equity positions in companies of the solar PV, windpower, and energy efficiency industry.
+He co-founded solar PV and windpower development companies in Chile, Brazil and France, and has been a board member of several supervisory and advisory boards.

-Heller is the co-founder and executive director of the Canopus Foundation, a private non-profit organisation which became one of the pioneers of Venture Philanthropy in Germany.
+Heller is the co-founder and executive director of the Canopus Foundation, a private non-profit organisation which became one of the pioneers of venture philanthropy in Germany.
 Since 2000 the foundation has been providing grants and business development assistance to social enterprises active in the field of rural energy access for low income communities in developing countries.
-In 2008 the Canopus Foundation and Ashoka International, Arlington Va.
-(US) jointly founded the Solar for All initiative which Canopus coordinated until 2016.
+In 2001 he co-founded the "Basel Agency for Sustainable Energy (BASE)".
+Until 2016, the Canopus Foundation coordinated the international Solar for All initiative, founded jointly with Ashoka (organization) in 2008.

 Since 2014 the foundation has been promoting organisations in the field of new economic thinking towards more plurality in economic science, and encourages deliberation about the preconditions of a sustainable economy and society.
+In 2024 he was appointed to the advisory board of the Thales Academy in Freiburg i.Br.